-When food is swallowed it passes thru the food pipe (esophagus) to the stomach.
+When food is swallowed it passes through the food pipe (esophagus) to the stomach.
 A muscle at the end of the esophagus closes to prevent the food from moving backwards into the esophagus.
-If this muscle doesn’t close well, food, liquid and stomach acid can leak back into the esophagus.
+If this muscle doesn’t close well, food, liquid, and stomach acid can leak back into the esophagus.
 This can irritate the esophagus and causes gastroesophageal reflux (GERD) signs and symptoms.

 - A burning sensation in the chest (heartburn), sometimes spreading to the throat, along with a sour taste in the mouth